-- The free cash flows is based on the company's five year business plan and asset management plan adjusted for non-recurring or non-arms length transactions and for transactions that arise from expansionary growth in the network after the date of the valuation. - The corporate tax rate used is 28%. - The weighted average cost of capital (WACC) used is 7.9%. - The sustainable growth adjustment used is 0%.
+- The free cash flows was based on the company's five year business plan and asset management plan adjusted for non-recurring or non-arms length transactions and for transactions that arise from expansionary growth in the network after the date of the valuation. - The corporate tax rate used was 28%. - The weighted average cost of capital (WACC) used was 7.9%. - The sustainable growth adjustment used was 0%.